MatthewReid854/reliability/README.md

 pip install --upgrade reliability
 ```

-If you would like to receive an email notification when a new release of `reliability` is uploaded to PyPI, [NewReleases.io](https://newreleases.io/) provides this service for free.
+If you would like to receive an email notification when a new release of *reliability* is uploaded to PyPI, [NewReleases.io](https://newreleases.io/) provides this service for free.

 ## Documentation
 Check out [readthedocs](https://reliability.readthedocs.io/en/latest/) for detailed documentation and examples.
-If you find any errors, have any suggestions, or would like to request that something be added, please email me: alpha.reliability@gmail.com.
+If you find any errors, have any suggestions, or would like to request that something be added, please email alpha.reliability@gmail.com.